Red Sails in Greenland Photo Workshop

 - Mid-range zoom lens in the range of 24-100mm.

-- Long telephoto lenses will come in handy for landscape compression and wildlife encounters.
+- Long telephoto lenses will come in handy for the full moon, landscape compression, and wildlife encounters.
 We recommend a 100-400mm for maximum flexibility.

-- Circular polarizer filters and ND filters for your lenses.
+- Circular polarizer filters for your lenses.
 If you like shooting with grads, bring them along.
-A 9 or 10-stop ND filter will be useful for creating very long exposures when we are not on the boat.
+ND filters may be used when shooting long exposures from the shoreline.

 - Extra batteries, memory cards, and cleaning supplies.